remigermain/remigermain/README.md

 Hey im' Rémi !
-Working around the world :airplane:
+Developer Full-Stack & Designer for 5+ years  Working around the world :airplane:

- Developer Full-Stack & Designer for 5+ years, I'm listening to you at all times.
+I'm listening to you at all times.
 In constant training I am up to date in all the latest technologies to offer them to my customers.

-Im'm loving ❤️
+Im' loving ❤️
 - Linux, Unix
 - Git, Bash
 - Docker, Docker-compose, Kubernetes